Ranjan1501/Ranjan1501/README.md

 ### About Me 🚀
 🌱 I’m a Full stack developer with specilization in MERN Stack. </br>
 👨‍💻  I am dedicated, committed and persistant about Web Develpemnt, I enjoy learning new things.
-I am looking for career in full Stack Developer to grow more </br>
+I am currenlty looking for an opportunity to learn and grow more as full Stack Web Developer </br>

 ### Tech-Skills 👨‍💻